adbar/htmldate/README.rst

 -  Detection of both original and updated dates

 *htmldate* finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
-It provides following ways to date a HTML document:
+It provides following ways to date an HTML document:

 1. **Markup in header**: Common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncrasies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr`` and ``time`` elements as well as a series of attributes (e.g. ``postmetadata``)